elielalbuquerque/sudoku-python/README.md

 # sudoku-python

-This working is part of Programming Techniques discipline in Unisinos 's Computer Science postgraduate program.
+This working is part of Unisinos 's Computer Science postgraduate program.
 Here you can find two sudoku solvers approaches, firstly a implementation of [Breadth-first Search](https://en.wikipedia.org/wiki/Breadth-first_search).
 Second is used a implementation based on [A* Search Algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm).
  A simple python console application that reads an input sudoku from [input.txt](input.txt) and solves it using above algorithms.

  ## User Instructions